Kravchuk-Ekaterina/alignment/labjournal.md

 sys     0m1,994s
 ```
 ## 6. Comparation of the results on 250 DNA sequences
-The table containing real times and grapical representation of the results can be found in Supplementary (Table 2, Figures 9-14)<br>
+The table containing real times and grapical representation of the results can be found in Supplementary (Table 1, Figures 7-10)<br>
+I find CLUSTAL to be the best when you can wait or muscle when you want to make it faster.
 ## 7. Translation
 Let's translate the 10 DNA sequences:<br>
 ```bash